-Many people have worries about the state of our planet and the air we are breathing.
+Many people worry about the state of our planet and the air we breathe.
 With an increase in industry, clean and fresh air may be harder to come by.
-While many have concerns with how this air is impacting our respiratory health, new studies show that physical health shouldn’t be our only concern.
-As a mental health facility in South Florida, we are always concerned with the state of mental health, but some unlikely factors may be making these problems worse.
+While many have concerns about how this air is impacting our respiratory health, new studies show that physical health shouldn’t be our only concern.
+As a Banyan Lake Worth rehab that offers Florida mental health care, we are always concerned with the state of mental health, so we’re looking into the link between air pollution and mental health problems.

 Studies Find Connection Between Air Pollution and Mental Health

-Study after study has shown that pollution affects mental health in a negative way.
-One study found that long-term exposure to air pollutants like particulate matter, nitrogen dioxide, and carbon monoxide was associated with higher rates of subjective stress, depressiveness, and suicide idealization.2 This isn’t the only study to find a connection between air pollution and mental health.
-Other research has shown that long-term exposure to particulate matter increased the risk of developing major depressive disorder.3 Both of these studies focused on how air pollution affects mental health in adults, but children are being affected as well.
+Another Korean study has shown that long-term exposure to particulate matter increases the risk of developing a major depressive disorder.4 Both of these studies focused on how air pollution affects mental health in adults, but children are being affected as well.

 Regardless of whether it is from the air you breathe or not, mental health problems should not be ignored.
-If left untreated, these issues may continue to get worse and lead to secondary issues like substance abuse.
-Especially because depression can lead to suicidal thoughts or actions, you should seek treatment; our depression treatment center in Florida may be able to help.
+If left untreated, these issues may continue to get worse and lead to secondary issues, such as substance abuse.
+Especially because depression can lead to suicidal thoughts or actions, seeking professional depression treatment or recovery services is crucial for recovery.

 Mental illness shouldn’t be something you have to battle on your own.
-If you or a loved one is struggling with their mental health or a substance abuse problem, get help today.
-At Behavioral Health of the Palm Beaches, our goal is to help patients live a happier and healthier life.
-Call us today at 561-220-3981 to learn more.
+If you or a loved one is struggling with mental health or a substance abuse problem, get help today.
+At Behavioral Health of the Palm Beaches, our goal is to help patients live happier and healthier lives.

 - CleanTechnica – The Brain, Air Pollution, & CO2 — The Years Project Connects The Dots (Videos)